FlyinFeather/blog/_posts/2021-07-11-prose-for-blogs.md

 4. Generate a new post.
 NOTE: this will be saved in the `_drafts` folder until published.

+This is a nice quick way to generate a new blog template and file.

 #### Side flows :)

 - For editing old posts navigate to the `./_posts/` folder of your blogs repository.